dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 1.7 (2024.01.07) =
+* New:  show blog information in the `Logs` popup view
+* New:  show view for Blog in the `Logs` for multisite network mode
+* New:  option to show linked Blog ID in the `Logs`
+* New:  option to show link to individual blog log for Blog ID
+* Edit: improvements in displaying objects info and links
+* Edit: improvements to the dashboard widgets display
+* Edit: several minor styling changes in the `Logs` display
+* Edit: changes in display of the `Logs` detection column
+* Fix: object column missing under some conditions
+* Fix: minor issue with `Activity` linked check method
+* Fix: component statistics scale using total instead of max value
+* Fix: several missing string translation contexts

 = 1.6 (2024.01.03) =
 * New: save device detection information and filter on saving log
 * New: optional device detection column for the Log